About the Survey

 In terms of the surveying process, interviews were conducted by a well-trained survey team, led by professors with years of experience in the field.
 First, all supervisory staff members underwent training, so that each member would be clear on his or her work responsibilities and content.
 Interviewers also received training, in which they were taught interviewing techniques as well as other things to bear in mind.
 The training emphasized on questionnaire reading and interview practices, so that interviewers could familiarize themselves with the questionnaires and be prepared for different situations during live interviews.
 Trial interviews were conducted prior to the real survey to identify potential problems, and evaluations were made to revise the questionnaires and fix the issues.
 Thus, the quality of the interviewers was ensured for this survey, and the credibility of this survey was also optimized in the process.

-In addition to innovating and expanding the questionnaires, the three-year survey broke away from traditions and conventions by developing its very own CAPI software, using tablet computers to carry out the interviews.
+In addition to innovating and expanding the questionnaires, the six-year survey broke away from traditions and conventions by developing its very own CAPI software, using tablet computers to carry out the interviews.
 This move was adopted because of the intricate complexity of mass communication behaviors.
 When respondents answer questions, their response to certain questions may affect whether or not subsequent questions need to be answered.
 With traditional paper questionnaires, skipping questions may lead to confusion and errors, causing sample attrition.
 However, CAPI can minimize potential errors by automatically skipping unneeded questions, as is proven by the interviews, while its data uploading function can also expedite the data entry and checking processes after interviews.
-Moreover, data collected in the second sub-topic of the first phase will also be coupled with online tracking to better investigate the general population’s online media consumption behavior.
+Moreover, data collected will also be coupled with online tracking to better investigate the general population’s online media consumption behavior.